autowarefoundation/autoware.universe/planning/behavior_path_dynamic_avoidance_module/README.md

 For this purpose, the module judges whether the obstacle can be avoided with satisfying the constraints of lateral acceleration and lateral jerk.
 For example, the module decides not to avoid an object that is too close or fast in the lateral direction.

-### Cuts off the drivable area against the selected obstacles
+### Cuts off the drivable area against the selected vehicless
 For the selected obstacles to be avoided, the module cuts off the drivable area.
 As inputs to decide the shapes of cut-off polygons, poses of the obstacles are mainly used, assuming they move in parallel to the ego's path, instead of its predicted path.
 This design arises from that the predicted path of objects is not accurate enough to use the path modifications (at least currently).